pagekite/upagekite-tutorial/README.md

 Optionally, if you are targetting the ESP32, install [a recent (1.14+) version of MicroPython](https://micropython.org/download/) on your device.

+For Micropython on Unix:

+   * micropython -m upip install uasyncio

 ## Getting Started

-    # 1. Fork this repository on github?
+    # 1. Fork this repository on github?  (optional)
     ...

-    # 2. Clone the reposity for local work
+    # 2. Clone the reposity for local work.
-    #    Replace the URL with yoru fork, if you prefer.
+    #    Replace the URL with your fork, if you created one.
     #
     git clone https://github.com/upagekite/upagekite-tutorial